hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Overview.md

 Using CM tools to provision infrastructure for a few environments and regions is simple enough.
 But using CM tools to provision multiple environments in different regions with different accounts can lead to complex code that is unmaintainable and hard to extend.
 Therefore keeping [configuration management separate from provisioning](https://www.thoughtworks.com/insights/blog/why-configuration-management-and-provisioning-are-different) helps in separation of concerns.

-For example Terraform could be a good option for configuring IAAS but Ansible is a good fit for PAAS based solutions.
-A [combination of terraform and ansible](https://www.reddit.com/r/devops/comments/8co4pr/ansible_and_terraform) is a good option where you provision your VMs and the network using terraform and configure those VMs using ansible.

-### Application deployment

 ***Chef*** and ***Puppet*** are configuration management tools.
 They work by describing the state that a system should be in, and they take steps to ensure systems are in that state.
 For example, imagine you were managing 30 web servers.
 Rather than using remote desktop to configure them all, installing Windows components, enabling features, and so on, you could use Puppet or Chef to specify:

 * All web servers should have IIS configured with the Windows Authentication module enabled
 * MSMQ should be installed and running
 * A folder at C:\Logs should exist and be writable by a given user account

-**Octopus Deploy**, by contrast, is a **release automation tool** for deploying .NET apps.
-Octopus doesn't work on "desired state"; rather, it's an orchestration tool that runs steps in a very specific order.
+Release automation tools like ***Octopus Deploy*** for deploying .NET apps across multiple environments, by contrast don't work on "desired state"; rather, it is an orchestration tool that runs steps in a very specific order.
 Octopus is ideal for Blue Green deployments that look like this:

 * Redirect load balancer to a "down for maintenance" site
 * Remove web servers from load balancer